GeoBigData/gbdx-training/task_to_platform.md

   ```

 ## modify to match I/O structure within Docker container
-- data gets moved in and out of Docker ports with a specific filepath
+- data gets moved in and out of Docker ports with a specific filepath, /mnt/work/input/ and /mnt/work/output/
 - modify inputs and outputs declarations within script to mimic those ports

   ```python